-As global temperatures continue to rise and extremes in our weather become increasingly unpredictable, Toronto and Region Conservation (TRCA) is working with communities, businesses and municipalities to encourage action on climate change.
+As global temperatures continue to rise and extremes in our weather become increasingly unpredictable, Toronto and Region Conservation Authority (TRCA) is working with communities, businesses and municipalities to encourage action on climate change.

 TRCA is committed to exemplifying leadership by taking immediate action on climate change.
 Our strategy incorporates two different approaches: Adaptation and Mitigation.